Switch to a Continual

 Implementing a continual organizational change process reduces the cost of changing, enables companies to implement changes faster, improves change results, and helps create a high performance business!

-I, as a change management consultant suggest to you there is a more 'effective change management' approach for ensuring your organizations goals are achieved!
+As a change management consultant I suggest to you there is a more 'effective change management' approach for ensuring your organizations goals are achieved!

 So why have I outlined the organizational change process below in a series of steps similar to the John Kotter change management model?

 The reason is, I am using the steps below is to demonstrate that the organizational change process may have key milestones or 'boxes to tick', to ensure we are covering necessary things and heading in the right direction.

 Yes and fair enough, the steps below may not be the ideal steps for your organization.
 What I hope is the discussion below makes the point that a continual high performance organizational change process can be developed, and it can be installed for your organization to be a sustainable high performance business.

 For your organization to achieve long-term sustainable results from its change management activities, for it to be the best it possibly can, the process must be implemented as a continuing management operating process!

 What I believe is that to be a top performing organization firms need to maintain a regular routine process that involves continual review, to continually improve and continually stay ahead.
 Yes I agree this does require some skills outside of the scope of traditional change management theories.
 This is an area of the change management training and implementation service I provide as a change management consultant.

 In short, the organizational change process starts, goes through a series of steps, achieves an outcome, and then starts over again.
 It is a business process that produces the answers for which change management activities are required that will result in an improvement to the business.